smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid Identity.md

          For the information regarding other prerequisites and the process of implementing Hybrid Azure AD joined Key Trust Deployment of Windows Hello for Business, refer to *Hybrid Azure AD joined Key Trust Deployment* at <https://docs.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/hello-hybrid-key-trust>.

-### Optimizing authorization configuration
+*Optimizing authorization configuration*

-**Task:** Identify features that will allow you to optimize authorization in your solution to satisfy the customer requirements, including:
+1. What features will allow to optimize authorization in your solution to satisfy the following customer requirements?

+-   privileged identity management

+-   identity protection

    - Privileged Identity Management